 (2) The photograph and signature are to be provided in a manner and form approved by the CEO.

-(3) An applicant does not have to provide a photograph under subsection (1) if, within the period of 10 years before the application, the applicant has provided a photograph under this Act.
+(3) An applicant does not have to provide a photograph under subsection (1) if, within the period of 10 years before the application, the applicant has provided a photograph under this Act or a related Act.

 (4) An applicant does not have to provide a signature under subsection (1) if —